 A lot of my friends and family know that I don’t really say much.
 I’d quite happily have a conversation with someone where they do all the talking and I do all the listening.
 Something I need to work on, I know.
 But there are some things that I cannot stay silent about.
-And the events of the last week have shed light on those things.
+And the events of the last week, namely the unjustified murder of George Floyd, have shed light on those things.

 If we pretend that racism is just America’s problem, we are ignorant to hundreds of millions of lives and realities all around the world.
 We cannot let this become something that is embedded within our society, any longer.